paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-066-domestic-volunteer-services.md

 **(c) Single-year grant or contract** If an applicant does not receive a multiyear grant or contract under this section, the Director shall consider such applicant for a single-year grant or contract.

-**(d) Projects for multiyear periods to be treated as single-year projects for specified purposes** If the Director approves an application for a contract or grant to carry out a project for a multiyear period as referred to in subsection (a) of this section, the Director shall ensure that such project shall be treated in the same manner as a single-year contract or grant with respect to—
+**(d) Projects for multiyear periods to be treated as single-year projects for specified purposes** If the Director approves an application for a contract or grant to carry out a project for a multiyear period as referred to in subsection (a), the Director shall ensure that such project shall be treated in the same manner as a single-year contract or grant with respect to—

 (1) the overall level of funding for such project;